 Yes!
 We offer two choirs that can be joined without an audition!
 All other ensembles will require an ensemble audition.
 Auditions for music ensembles are currently open and will conclude before the academic year begins!
 Learn more about the music ensemble auditions.

 There are a variety of options to audition for dance productions as a major or non-major, including the twice-annual Cabaret variety show.
-Dance classes require a level placement audition on Monday or Tuesday before the classes begin.
+Dance classes require a level placement audition before the classes begin.
 Learn more about level placement.